Medical expert of the article

 Blood supply: posterior tibial artery.

-Lateral group of leg muscles
+Lateral muscle group of the lower leg

 Innervation: superficial peroneal nerve (LIV-SI).